oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## SD-JWT and Disclosures

 An SD-JWT, at its core, is a digitally signed JSON document containing digests over the selectively disclosable claims with the Disclosures outside the document.
+Disclosures can be omitted without breaking the signature but not modified.
 Selectively disclosable claims can be individual object properties (key-value pairs) or array elements.

 Each digest value ensures the integrity of, and maps to, the respective Disclosure.
 Digest values are calculated using a hash function over the Disclosures, each of which contains a random salt, the claim name (only when the claim is an object property), and the claim value.
-The Disclosures are sent to the Holder together with the SD-JWT in the Combined Format for Issuance defined in (#combined_format_for_issuance).
+The Disclosures are sent to the Holder as part of the SD-JWT in the format defined in (#issued_sd-jwt).

 An SD-JWT MAY also contain clear-text claims that are always disclosed to the Verifier.

 ## Disclosing to a Verifier

-To disclose to a Verifier a subset of the SD-JWT claim values, a Holder sends only the Disclosures of those selectively released claims to the Verifier along with the SD-JWT in the Combined Format for Presentation defined in (#combined_format_for_presentation).
+To disclose to a Verifier a subset of the SD-JWT claim values, a Holder sends only the Disclosures of those selectively released claims to the Verifier as part of the SD-JWT.

 ## Optional Key Binding